dvesti/site-dia/content/posts/theme-documentation-content/index.en.md

 ## 5 Extended Markdown Syntax {#extended-markdown-syntax}

-**LoveIt** theme has some extended syntax elements for you to write articles.
+**CodeIT** theme has some extended syntax elements for you to write articles.

 ### Emoji Support